If I don't do a vacation scheme with Norton Rose Fulbright, can I still apply for a training contract?

 - Spring Vacation Scheme: Finalists and graduates of any discipline.

-- Summer Vacation Schemes: Penultimate year law students.
+- Summer Vacation Scheme: Penultimate year students of any discipline.

 If you’re taking a four-year degree where your third year is abroad, you can apply for the Summer Vacation Scheme in your third year.

 Can I defer my training contract start date?